kuzzleio/documentation-old/sdk-reference/source/includes/_memoryStorage.md

 ### Callback response

-Resolves to the new incremented value.
+Resolves to the new incremented value, as a floating point number.

 ## hkeys